At the Intersection of Quantity and Quality

 “My name is Kate.
 I’m a health care counselor,” the gentle voice of the caller says from her cubicle in Cherry Hill, N.J.

 This is not a typical telemarketing call.
-She wants to talk with you about your serious illness and, eventually, if […]
+She wants to talk with you about your serious illness and, […]

 Featured in the New York Times Well blog on August 21st